flzara/pytest-monitor-osxp21-slides/slides.md

 * Easy to fetch and plot data
 * No need to worry about internal data model
 * Enables parallelism
-* Ideal companion to pytest-monitor :)
+* Perfect companion to pytest-monitor :)

 --- ---